Juan Flores and "Las Manillas" - OCHS History Hike, 4/20/2024

 Intelligence was gathered in San Juan Capistrano that indicated that the bulk of Las Manillas fled to the head of Santiago Canyon.
 A plan was organized to send indigenous scouts, under the command of Manuelito Cota, to the top of the Santa Ana Mountains to protect the mountain passes.
 The El Monte company would ride to today’s Orange and head up Santiago Canyon while the Californio company would ride up Trabuco and Aliso Canyons and drop down into Santiago Canyon near today’s Modjeska Canyon.
 This was a classic pincer’s movement designed to catch the gang in Santiago Canyon.

-On January 30, 1857, the Californio company found the trail of Flores and five of his companions and followed it into upper Santiago Canyon.
+On January 30, 1857, the Californio company discovered the trail of Flores and five of his companions and followed it into upper Santiago Canyon.
 Their trail soon reached a steep ridge between today’s Harding and Santiago Canyons, which is today’s Flores Peak.
 The robbers shot their guns back at Pico and his men in pursuit, who also returned fire, but the brush was too thick to make a run on the gang members.
 The El Monte company arrived that evening and the combined posses met near today’s fire station in Modjeska Canyon.
 Dr. Gentry arrayed his men along the southern base of the ridge towards today’s Tucker Wildlife Sanctuary while another of the El Monte company, Bethel Coopwood, along with Tómas Sánchez of the Californio company and six others, dismounted their horses and pursued Las Manillas up the steep and brushy ridge on foot.
 While doing so they encountered “Chino” Varela, who was taken into custody.

 Tómas Sánchez of the Californio Company pursued Las Manillas to the top of Flores Peak along with Bethel Coopwood of the Monte Company and six others (Public Domain)